autonity/docs.autonity.org/issues/index.md

 Calling `aut_acnPeers` will return an empty result.
 This will be fixed by PR [fix api to fetch acn peer infos #1108](https://github.com/autonity/autonity/pull/1108).

-Until that PR is merged information about a validator nodes acn peers can still be returned by a call to `admin_acnPeers`.
+Until that PR is merged information about a validator node's acn peers can still be returned by a call to `admin_acnPeers`.